PreciousChicken/blog/content/posts/short-sharp-solidity-pure-vs-view-vs-call.md

       sampleNumber = 163;
   }

+  // Declared as a view function
+  // e.g. will not modify state
   function viewRetrieve() public view returns (uint) {
       return sampleNumber;
   }

+  // Declared as a pure function
-  function pureRetrieve() public pure returns (uint) {
+  // e.g. will not modify or read from state function pureRetrieve() public pure returns (uint) {
       return 163;
   }

+  // Not declared as either pure or view,
-  function nonViewRetrieve() public returns (uint) {
+  // will flag as warning in compiler function nonViewRetrieve() public returns (uint) {
       return sampleNumber;
   }